saabalde/2023_Lventricosus_Species_Complex/Skmer_genomic_distances/README.md

 This analysis generates a distance matrix called **ref-dist-mat.txt**, that I edited slightly to make my life easier while plotting the correlation matrix.

-## This is how the matrix looks like:
+## This is how the matrix looks like
 ![image](../Skmer_genomic_distances/Correlation_matrix.png)

 ---